scg-unibe-ch/ese2016-team3/documentation/srs.md

 6. checks his schedule to get an overview over his enquiries

 #### Real estate manager
 Real estate managers have a real estate to rent.
-They are expected to be a more diverse group than the suitors: Presumably, they reach from students searching a roommate to landholders.

 **Expectations of at the application**
 Real estate managers expect, that the application